 The Lake District is one of the most scenic regions in England.
 With its magnificent mountain fells, pristine lakes and tarns, and sweeping green valleys, the region is absolutely spectacular.

-But the Lake District is massive and choosing which town or village to stay in can be overwhelming.
-That’s exactly why we put together this in-depth guide for where to stay in the Lake District.
+When choosing which town or village to stay in, the sheer number of options can be overwhelming.
+That’s exactly why I have put together this in-depth guide for where to stay in the Lake District.

 Let’s get right to it.
-Here are our top picks for where to stay in the Lake District, England.
+Here are my top picks for where to stay in the Lake District, England.

 - Where to Stay in the Lake District